-Grand Ridge Brewery have created a new beer that will be on sale at various Newcastle establishments during Anzac Day celebrations, raising desperately needed funds for Newcastle RSL.
+Grand Ridge Brewery has created a new beer that will be on sale at various Newcastle establishments during Anzac Day celebrations, raising desperately needed funds for Newcastle RSL.

 The 14-18 Legends Brew – named in honour of the years 1914-18 in which the Digger legend was born – is a 3.5% “thirst-quenching lager … brewed specifically for the Australian palate.
 Crisp, refreshing and surprisingly full bodied”.